hthuwal/sign-language-gesture-recognition/README.md

 ```

 This will use the `non_pool.model` to predict the labels of the **softmax based representation** of the test videos.
-Predictions and corresponding gold labels for each test videos will be dumped in to **results.txt**
+Predictions and corresponding gold labels for each test video will be dumped in to **results.txt**

 #### Approach 2